radareorg/radare.org/gsoc/2018/ideas.md

 - [Issue #662](https://github.com/radare/radare2/issues/662)
 - [Official .Net resources](http://www.microsoft.com/net)

-## Proper Windows platform support
+## Improve Windows platform support

 Radare2 has a basic support for Windows but not all tests are passing under AppVeyor, debugging has still problems, and some features of radare2 does not work properly.
 This task consists from some small, some big unrelated tasks to improve the basic and advanced support of running radare2 on Windows